How Much Is RV Insurance?

 4. Driving Record & Claims History

-Your driving record and claims history are also driving factors that determine your average RV rates.
+Your driving record and claims history are also driving factors that determine your RV trailer insurance rates.
 If you’ve had a lot of speeding tickets or accidents that result in insurance claims — even in your primary vehicle — you’ll be deemed by insurers as riskier and, therefore, your insurance premiums will be higher than those drivers with fewer tickets or accidents.

 5. RV Usage